Logo L&E Global

 C. At what point and under what circumstances would the remote worker become subject to local social security and other payroll requirements?
 Can such requirements be fulfilled by a foreign company, and if so by what mechanisms?

-Considering that the foreigner will apply for the “digital nomad visa”, will be employed by the foreign company and will not be employed by any Brazilian company or interact with the local market, the applicable labour law should be that from the country of the foreign company and therefore, no social security and labour charges should be paid in Brazil.
+First, considering that the foreign worker will be employed by the foreign company and will not be employed by any Brazilian company or interact with the local market, it is possible to propose that the applicable labour law should be that from the country of the foreign company and therefore, no social security and labour charges should be paid in Brazil.
+Nevertheless, this is not a risk-free situation and there is no case law concerning the matter.

 Local employment law requirements